microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/m365AppsInstallationOptions-get.md

 |Application|OrgSettings-Microsoft365Install.Read.All, OrgSettings-Microsoft365Install.ReadWrite.All|

 When calling on behalf of a user, the user needs to belong to one of the following directory roles.
 To learn more about directory roles, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference):
-+ Global Administrator
++ Global administrator
-+ Global Reader
++ Global reader
-+ Office Apps Administrator
++ Office apps administrator

 ## HTTP request